bnswg/standards/address-mapping.md

 ## Abstract

-Sending a cryptocurrency transaction requires a long, human-hostile sequence of characters By pointing a human-readable name at the address, users can send cryptocurrency to the name instead of needing to ask for an address.
+Sending a cryptocurrency transaction requires a long, human-hostile sequence of characters.
+By pointing a human-readable name at the address, users can send cryptocurrency to the name instead of needing to ask for an address.
 This enables a more user-friendly experience, improved security and enables additional functionality such as automated-recurring transactions.
 In this document, we propose a standard for global name systems that map names to addresses.

 ## 1. Introduction & Use Cases